w4bo/AA2425-unibo-mldm/slides/cs-automation.md

 >
 > [Query result is added here]

-And the one of a refined query obtained by drilling down the previous one (to verify how sales are characterized by gender)
+and the one of a subsequent query obtained by drilling down the previous one (to verify how sales are characterized by gender)

 > The following is the result of a drill-down of the previous data.
 Given the result in CSV format, return the most interesting quantitative insights describing it also in relationship with the previous result.
 You can use any algorithm to compute the insights (e.g., the ones from scikit-learn).
 The highlights must be 100 words at most.
 >